Maverick7t/moinaktarshaikh.github.io/README.md

-# 🌐 Tanishq's Developer Portfolio
+# 🌐 Moinaktar Shaikh Portfolio

 Welcome to my interactive **personal portfolio website** — a creative showcase of my journey as a developer.
 It features immersive animations, AI-powered project showcases, and a modern design inspired by cutting-edge UI principles.